tholden/dynareOBC/README.md

     * CubaturePruningCutOff=FLOAT (default: 0.01)
          Eigenvalues of the covariance matrix of the distribution from which we integrate that are below FLOAT times the maximum eigenvalue are "pruned" to zero, in order to increase integration speed.
+    * MaxCubatureDimension=INTEGER (default: 128)
+         The maximum dimension over which to integrate.
+If the algorithm needs to integrate over a larger space, it will "prune" all but the INTEGER largest eigenvalues of the covariance matrix to zero.
     * CubatureTolerance=FLOAT (default: 1e-6)
          Specifies that the maximum acceptable change in the integrals is the given value, for quasi Monte Carlo or cubature.
          Setting this to zero disables adaptive cubature.
-    * MaxCubatureDimension=INTEGER (default: 100)
-         The maximum dimension over which to integrate.
     * NoCubature
          Speeds up DynareOBC by assuming that agents are "surprised" by the existence of the bound.
 At order=1, this is equivalent to a perfect foresight solution to the model.